Mendon Ponds Park

 Mendon Ponds Park is the largest Monroe County Park with 2,500 acres of woodlands, ponds, wetlands and glacially created landforms.
 In 1969, it was named to the National Registry of Natural Landmarks due to its geologic history and presence of significant kames, eskers, and kettles.

 You can DOWNLOAD a brochure about the glacial history of Mendon Ponds.

 This distinct park offers six Lodges and seven Shelters, all available for rental.
 Mendon Ponds has many recreational areas; Sharon’s Sensory Garden, Wild Wings, Inc., a Youth Camping area, and a car-top boat launch (non-motorized boats only).

 The Mendon Ponds park office is located at 95 Douglas Road, Honeoye Falls, NY 14472.
 Mendon Ponds Park, which is approximately 10 miles southeast of Rochester, is located south of the New York State Thruway I-90 in the Towns of Pittsford and Mendon.
 It is bordered by Clover Street on the west and Pittsford-Mendon Center Road on the east.

 Click to get detailed directions

-Activities available in Mendon Ponds Park
+Common Recreation Activities at Mendon Ponds Park

 - Biking (no off-road cycling permitted)

-- Camping (by reservation only)
+- Camping (For scout/youth groups and by reservation only)

 - Cross-Country Skiing (some groomed trails)